 Rather than fighting the natural characteristics of a small, dark room, many interior designers are now leaning in to embrace the darkness for a more dramatic, less apologetic space

 In one way, a dark color scheme can also make a small room feel less claustrophobic.
-'Darker colors also will highlight windows and views to the outside,' explains Lane McNab, 'which can help keep a small room from feeling confined.'
+'Darker colors also will highlight windows and views to the outside,' explains Lane, 'which can help keep a small room from feeling confined.'

-The idea of keeping it simple in a small room might sound appealing, but according to interior designers Jenna Choate-James and Mariana Ugarte of UK-based Interior Fox (opens in new tab), more vibrant paint color ideas can be a useful tool in changing your perception of a room.
+The idea of keeping it simple in a small room might sound appealing, but according to interior designers Jenna Choate-James and Mariana Ugarte of Interior Fox, more vibrant paint color ideas can be a useful tool in changing your perception of a room.

-'The use of a bold pop of color in a small space will make it feel ten times larger,' the designers explains, 'especially when carried onto the ceiling.
-Color actually adds depth to your walls when oftentimes our clients think the opposite.'
+'The use of a bold pop of color in a small space will make it feel ten times larger,' the designers explain, 'especially when carried onto the ceiling.
+The color adds depth to your walls when oftentimes our clients think the opposite.'

-If you're considering a half-painted wall, whether it's just with paint, or combined with your wall paneling or wainscoting, it's important to know how the height you choose will affect how you perceive the dimensions of the room.
-According to interior designer Rudolph Diesel (opens in new tab), the key is to keep the color bottom heavy.
+If you're considering a half-painted wall, whether it's just with paint, or combined with wall paneling or wainscoting, it's important to know how the height you choose will affect how you perceive the dimensions of the room.
+According to interior designer Rudolph Diesel, the key is to keep the color bottom heavy.

 'Simply paint the bottom third of your room in one shade (this should be significantly darker or a different tone to the rest of the walls) and the remaining two-thirds a light shade, such as light grey or off-white,' Rudolph explains.
 'This trick works as your eyes are drawn to the darker or brighter tone at the bottom of the wall which then makes the rest of the space between the wall and the ceiling seem longer, skewing the room's perspective and making it seem much taller than it is.'

 Small rooms often come with other drawbacks related to their compact footprint, but ones that might also be able to be remedied with paint.
-'Awkward architectural elements can be minimized with paint too,' suggests designer Lane McNab.
+'Awkward architectural elements can be minimized with paint too,' suggests Lane.
 'For instance, that awkward corner fireplace that seems misaligned or maybe has unattractive tile will disappear if you paint the wall around it a similar color to the tile.'

-'You can minimize asymmetry with careful paint applications too that add the illusion of additional width or height,' Lane adds.
+'You can minimize asymmetry with careful paint techniques for walls that add the illusion of additional width or height,' Lane adds.

-The big question - should doors be painted the same color as the walls?
-If you're dealing with a small space, the answer is probably yes.
-It all comes down to reducing the visual clutter of a room, and by painting the doors, trims and more the same as the walls, you can stop these elements from overpowering the room.
+The big question is – should doors be painted the same color as the walls?
+The answer is probably yes if you're dealing with a small space.
+It all comes down to reducing the visual clutter of a room, and by painting the doors, trims, and more the same as the walls, you can stop these elements from overpowering the room.

-In this sage green bedroom, Stephen Nash, creative director of All&Nxthing Interiors, used the same paint color on the walls, doors, trim and built-ins, packing a lot in while ensuring it remains feeling like a peaceful, pared-back space
+In this sage green bedroom, Stephen Nash, creative director of All&Nxthing Interiors, used the same paint color on the walls, doors, trim, and built-ins, 'packing a lot in while ensuring it remains feeling like a peaceful, pared-back space,' says Stephen.

-A more reflective paint finish can help a small space not only feel a little brighter, but give it more of a sense of depth, too.
-However, don't go reaching for the gloss paint right away, says Rudolph Diesel.
-'Semi-gloss paint can help reflect light back into the space but not highlight any imperfections,' Rudolph explains.
+A more reflective paint finish can help a small space not only feel a little brighter but give it more of a sense of depth, too.
+However, don't go reaching for the gloss paint right away, says Rudolph.
+'Semi-gloss paint can help reflect light into the space but not highlight any imperfections,' Rudolph explains.